 “Speed is like a dozen transatlantic flights without ever getting off the plane.
 Time change.
 You lose, you gain.
 Makes no difference so long as you keep taking the pills.
 But sooner or later you’ve got to get out because it’s crashing, and then all at once those frozen hours melt out through the nervous system and seep out the pores.”

 What do you think is the most quotable film of all time?
-Let us know in the comments below or on our Twitter page @flickeringmyth…
+Let us know on our social channels @flickeringmyth…

 Tom Jolliffe is an award winning screenwriter and passionate cinephile.
 He has a number of films out on DVD/VOD around the world and several releases due out in 2021, including, Renegades (Lee Majors, Danny Trejo, Michael Pare, Tiny Lister, Ian Ogilvy and Billy Murray), Crackdown, When Darkness Falls and War of The Worlds: The Attack (Vincent Regan).
 Find more info at the best personal site you’ll ever see…https://www.instagram.com/jolliffeproductions/